chaulina/mononoke/README.md

 # The Chatbot Overview

-Chatbot is basically another user interface so that the program can talk and understand what type/say, and translate it into structured command.
+Chatbot is basically another user interface so that the program can talk and understand what user type/say, and translate it into structured command.

 Every chatbot need some NLP (natural language processing) technique.
 Let's start with an example of a dialog with a chatbot named `Kana`: